 Years before Kobe Bryant welcomed Antawn Jamison to the Lakers in 2012 by posterizing him in practice, Jamison was a member of the Golden State Warriors and a legit scorer, good for 20 & 10 almost every night.
 During Jamison’s third season with the pre “We Believe” Warriors, he averaged a career-high 24 points.
 And on December 5th of 2000, he scored a career-high 51 against the Seattle Sonics.
 He also grabbed 14 rebounds to go with his 23-of-36 shooting night but wasn’t able to grab a victory.

 The very next night, the Warriors welcomed Kobe Bryant and the Lakers to town and Jamison matched his career-high by scoring 51 again!
-Just as crazy as the fact that Jamison scored back-to-back 50 points was the fact that Kobe Bryant also scored a career-high 51 in the game.
+Just as crazy as the fact that Jamison scored back-to-back 50 points was the fact that Kobe Bryant also scored a then career-high 51 in the game.
 Bryant did take six more shots and made three less, but that’s not anything to be ashamed of since Jamison connected on an impressive 21-of-29 shots.
 The cherry on top for Jamison was the Warriors were able to pull off a 125-122 victory in OT against the future champs.

 In between the time of that game and Jamison joining the Lakers, Bryant would have his share of a lot more 50 point games, including four consecutive ones (65-50-60-50) in 2007, while Jamison never reached the 50-point mark again.
 That’s nothing to be ashamed of either because Jamison quietly kept doing his thing and crept into the top 50 scoring leaders of all-time.
 He currently sits at 44 — ahead of John Stockton, Bernard King, Scottie Pippen, Isiah Thomas, Tracy McGrady, Earl Monroe, Chris Mullin, Glen Rice, Kevin McHale, Dwyane Wade, and many other NBA greats.